impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 Before reading the code for each command, we'll start by looking at the command's tests.
-In the spirit of ["tests as executable documentation"](https://web.archive.org/web/20230321145910/https://subscription.packtpub.com/book/application-development/9781788836111/1/ch01lvl1sec13/executable-documentation){:target="_blank" rel="noopener"}, reading the tests first should give us a sense of what the expected behavior is.
-The test file for the `rbenv` command is located [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/rbenv.bats){:target="_blank" rel="noopener"}.
+In the spirit of ["tests as executable documentation"](https://web.archive.org/web/20230321145910/https://subscription.packtpub.com/book/application-development/9781788836111/1/ch01lvl1sec13/executable-documentation){:target="_blank" rel="noopener" }, reading the tests first should give us a sense of what the expected behavior is.
+The test file for the `rbenv` command is located [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/rbenv.bats){:target="_blank" rel="noopener" }.

 ## The `BATS` test framework